 An early ectopic pregnancy can sometimes be treated with an injection of methotrexate, which stops the growth of the embryo.

-But usually, ectopic tissue can be removed using laparoscopy, a less invasive surgical procedure.
+But sometimes ectopic tissue can be removed using laparoscopy, a less invasive surgical procedure.
 The surgeon makes small incisions in the lower abdomen and then inserts a tiny video camera and instruments through these incisions.
-The image from the camera is shown on a screen in the operating room, allowing the surgeon to see what's going on inside of the body without making large incisions.
+The image from the camera is shown on a screen in the operating room, allowing the surgeon to see what's going on inside of your body without making large incisions.
 The ectopic tissue is then surgically removed and any damaged organs are repaired or removed.

 Whatever your treatment, the doctor will want to see you regularly afterward to make sure your hCG levels return to zero.
 This may take several weeks.
 An elevated hCG could mean that some ectopic tissue was missed.
-This tissue may have to be removed using methotrexate or more surgery.
+This tissue may have to be removed using methotrexate or additional surgery.

 Some birth control methods also can affect a woman's risk of ectopic pregnancy.
 Those who become pregnant while using an intrauterine device (IUD) might be more likely to have an ectopic pregnancy.
 Smoking and having multiple sexual partners also increase the risk of an ectopic pregnancy.